-Beachgoers have been wondering this week about little clear blobs that look a bit like chewed up jellyfish washing up along the shores of the Outer Banks.
+Beachgoers have been wondering lately about little clear blobs that look a bit like chopped up jellyfish washing up along the shores of the Outer Banks.

 They’re not jellyfish at all, nor are they sea lice or anything that might sting or bite.
 They’re called salps –“community-forming animals that look like a gelatinous barrel,” says NOAA.